This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about birthmarks:

 It is common for a newborn's skin to have birthmarks.
 Birthmarks come in different sizes, shapes, and colors.
 Some birthmarks shrink or fade with time.
-Other birthmarks may stay on your baby's skin for his entire life.
+Other birthmarks may stay on your baby's skin for his or her entire life.
 Ask your newborn's healthcare provider to check birthmarks you have questions about.
 Your baby may have any of the following:

 - Moles are dark brown or black.
-They may be on your newborn's skin when he is born, or they may form later.
+They may be on your newborn's skin when he or she is born, or they may form later.
 Most moles are harmless and do not need to be removed.

 - Mongolian spots are commonly seen on the buttocks, back, or legs.
 These spots may be green, blue, or gray and look like bruises.
 Mongolian spots are harmless, and usually go away by the time your child is school-aged.